 The primary goal of root canal therapy is to save a tooth that would otherwise require extraction.
 When an infection reaches the root of the tooth, it can lead to various complications, such as abscess formation, bone loss, and the spread of infection to surrounding tissues.
 Through a root canal procedure, your dentist can remove the infected tissue, clean and disinfect the root canal space, and seal it to prevent further infection.
 This allows you to retain your natural tooth, which is always the preferred option whenever possible.

-To keep you comfortable, you’ll receive an injection of local anesthesia — usually the most painful part of root canal therapy.
-You may feel a slight sting as the anesthesia enters the tissue, but it should only last for a second or two.
-(If necessary, your dentist may offer sedation dentistry to relieve any dental anxiety you might have.)
-Once the area is numb, your dentist will drill through the tooth’s crown and remove the pulp and nerves located within the root.
-Like a tooth filling, the area is cleaned and the root canal is filled to keep the infection from returning.
-You may experience some sensitivity for a few days as the tooth heals.
-Your dentist will then cap (crown) the tooth to further protect it.
+To ensure your comfort throughout the procedure, your dentist will administer a local anesthesia injection, which may be the most uncomfortable part of the treatment.
+You may feel a slight sting as the anesthesia is injected, but it should only last for a second or two.
+In some cases, your dentist may offer sedation dentistry to alleviate any dental anxiety you may have.
+Once the area is numb, your dentist will carefully drill through the tooth's crown to access the infected pulp and nerves within the root.
+The damaged pulp is removed, and the root canal space is thoroughly cleaned and shaped using specialized dental instruments.
+The cleaned root canal is then filled with a biocompatible material called gutta-percha, and a temporary filling may be placed to protect the tooth during the healing process.

 The perception of pain associated with root canals has been a common concern among patients.
 However, with modern techniques and the use of local anesthesia, root canal treatment is typically not painful.
 In fact, the purpose of root canal therapy is to alleviate the pain caused by an infected tooth.